Philamericus/portfolio/README.md

 ## Blog

-For around 10 years I kept a knowledge dump of issues that I came across in MS Word, Flare, and other TW issues.
+For around 10 years, I kept a knowledge dump of issues that I came across in MS Word and MadCap Flare, and other technical writing issues.
    - See the blog [here](https://phlogtastic.home.blog/).